julianjohannesen/MyReads/README2.md

                 ShelfChanger

 At what point do you actually fetch the books?
 And how do you tell the fetch which shelf of books to fetch?
+Or do you filter the books after they all come in?
+You'd have to search for them, not filter them, otherwise, you could get a million books returned.
 Where is the shelf state set?

+## How will the books move from shelf to shelf

+This is going to involve setState().
+Each shelf must have a set of book assignments.
+Maybe an array of books on that shelf.
+Where is this array assigned values?
+- ListBooks tells each shelf what it is by passing a shelf title prop.
+- Then BookShelf tells Books which books to display.
+- Then Book creates an entry for each of those books.

 ## Problem:
 After clicking on Search, using the back button does not return me to the homepage.